arnegroskurth/Redfish/README.md

 ## Todo ##

+- Add a lookup table for already evaluated positions
 - Move ordering for faster cutoffs in alpha-beta-pruning
 - Imeplement casteling, pawn-captures and 50-moves-rule
 - Enhance evaluation function